hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

   as its input.
 More detail description of rules that are applied to filter analysis is available in the Filter Analysis section.
 In general a Scan rel is considered prunable when its filter limits the scan to finite number of rows, that can be calculated during Optimization.
-- Aggregate queries prunability is based off their Scan inputs prunability because filters in these Scans are applied before the execution of the aggregation, therefore any aggregation is executed on top of already Filtered Scans.
+- Aggregate queries prunability is based on their Scan inputs prunability because filters in these Scans are applied before the execution of the aggregation, therefore any aggregation is executed on top of already Filtered Scans.
   If the input Scan of the Aggregation Rel is prunable, then the Aggregation is considered prunable as well.
 - Join Relations are considered prunable only when BOTH input Scans (or nested JOINs or other rels) are Prunable.
   If only one input is prunable, but other is not, then the whole query is considered non-prunable.
 - Union Relations are similar to Joins - ALL of their inputs have to be prunable for the query to be considered Prunable
-- Calc relations and other support relations are treated as a single FullScan wrapper and therefore its prunability is determined based off Scan prunability.
+- Calc relations and other support relations are treated as a single FullScan wrapper and therefore its prunability is determined based on Scan prunability.

 Rels Prunability summarized: